AdobeDocs/experience-manager-cloud-service.zh-Hant/help/journey-headless/developer/update-your-content.md

 >[!NOTE]
 >
->Paging is typically applied on container entities (i.e. folders or assets with renditions), as it relates to the children of the requested entity.
+>Paging is typically applied on container entities (that is, folders or assets with renditions), as it relates to the children of the requested entity.

 #### Example: Paging {#example-paging}